What is the Automated Import System (AIS)?

 How to prepare your business for AIS

-From Monday, 2 November 2020 at 9:00am the format of customs import declarations will change.
+From Monday, 23 November 2020 at 09:00, the format of customs import declarations has changed.
 These changes include new electronic message formats and some new data fields.

 Update your customs software

-If you use your own internally developed and supported customs software
+If you use or plan to use your own internally developed and supported customs software

-You should ensure that your IT team is on schedule to make the necessary changes to your systems.
+You should ensure that your IT team has made the necessary changes to your systems.

 If your customs software is provided by an external systems provider

-You should contact this provider to make arrangements to have your systems updated.
+You should contact this provider to make arrangements to ensure your systems are updated.

 If you use a customs agent

-You must make the necessary changes to systems well in advance of the launch of AIS on Monday, 2 November 2020 at 9:00am.
+You must make the necessary changes to systems so that you can use AIS to make your import declarations.
 You will find further information about how to manage your transition to using AIS in eCustoms Notification 015/2020.

 Information for software providers

-Revenue has provided comprehensive AIS information for software providers to allow them to prepare for Monday, 2 November 2020 at 9:00am.
+Revenue has provided comprehensive AIS information for software providers to allow them to prepare for AIS.
 The IT system changes are shown in: